 SAM is both accurate and flexible

-But it's not just the number of images and masks in the dataset—it's the diversity of the dataset.
-The dataset spans a wide range of domains, objects, people, scenarios, and environments.
-Additionally, researchers focused on the diversity of cultural, national, and even continental contexts in order to address unconcious bias towards less represented groups.
-The SA-1B dataset was carefully curated to ensure SAM works well for global use across domains, not just for high-income Western countries across a few number of industries.
+Additionally, researchers focused on the diversity of cultural, national, and even continental contexts to address unconcious bias towards less represented groups.
+The carefully curated SA-1B dataset resulted in the model that works well for global use across domains, not just for high-income Western countries across selected industries.

 No wonder that almost all data annotation platforms some form of support for SAM-based data annotation.